 Here the stately Denham’s Bustard still wanders over grasslands but Secretarybird and the rare Wattled Crane have now seemingly vanished from the area.
 However, brilliant but endangered Blue Swallows present little problem to see as they fly low over the open hills and bracken- and briar-covered valleys where Black-lored, Wailing and Churring Cisticolas are common and even easy to identify with their distinctive songs and plumages.
-We will be on the lookout for the restricted-range Yellow-browed Seedeater (split from Streaky) as well as Red-winged Francolin and Mountain Yellow Warbler.
-At patches of flowering proteas, we shall check the sunbirds carefully for, as well as Whyte’s Double-collared and Malachite Sunbirds, we will be hoping to see the equally impressive Scarlet-tufted Sunbird.
-In the wetter areas, we should find Montane Widowbird in breeding plumage complete with some very impressive tails.
+We will be on the lookout for the restricted-range Yellow-browed Seedeater as well as Red-winged Francolin and Mountain Yellow Warbler.
+At patches of flowering proteas, we shall check the sunbirds carefully for, as well as Malachite Sunbird and the restricted-range Whyte’s Double-collared Sunbird, we will be hoping to see the equally impressive Scarlet-tufted Sunbird (a high-altitude bird that is extremely hard to access elsewhere in its range).
+In the wetter areas, we should find the restricted-range Montane Widowbird in breeding plumage complete with some very impressive tails.

-We will want to spend most of the mornings inside some splendid montane evergreen forest where we will be concentrating on finding more secretive forest birds such as Black-browed and Sharpe’s Greenbuls, Olive-flanked Ground Robin, the striking White-chested Alethe, Sharpe’s Akalat, the localized Chapin’s Apalis and Fülleborn’s Boubou.
+We will want to spend most of the mornings inside some splendid montane evergreen forest where we will be concentrating on finding more secretive, restricted-range forest birds such as Black-browed and Sharpe’s Greenbuls, Olive-flanked Ground Robin, the striking White-chested Alethe, Sharpe’s Akalat, Chapin’s Apalis and Fülleborn’s Boubou.
 These birds are often localized to very particular forest patches and are not always easy to see but we have enough time and with patience and persistence we should be able to find them.

-In the late afternoon, it is a pleasure to watch the sunset with a sundowner in hand and gaze over the rolling hills that stretch off into the haze and clothed in warming blankets, a night drive back to the lodge could turn up mammals such as Side-striped Jackal and Cape Porcupine and Marsh Owl, Spotted Eagle-Owl and even African Grass Owl are all possible whilst around the pine plantations we should look for Ruwenzori (sometimes split as Usambara) Nightjar.
+In the late afternoon, it is a pleasure to watch the sunset with a sundowner in hand and gaze over the rolling hills that stretch off into the haze and clothed in warming blankets, a night drive back to the lodge could turn up mammals such as Side-striped Jackal and Cape Porcupine and Marsh Owl, Spotted Eagle-Owl and even African Grass Owl are all possible whilst around the pine plantations we should keep a lookout for Ruwenzori Nightjar (the form here is sometimes split as Usambara Nightjar).

 Other species we should see include Yellow-billed and African Black Ducks, Common Quail, Black-winged Kite, Lappet-faced Vulture, Black-chested Snake Eagle, Crowned Eagle, Black and Rufous-breasted Sparrowhawks, Montagu’s and Pallid Harriers, Augur Buzzard, Black-bellied Bustard, Temminck’s Courser, Dusky Turtle Dove, Scarce Swift, Moustached Tinkerbird, White-necked Raven, Rufous-naped Lark, White-headed Saw-wing, Banded Martin, Red-rumped and Angola Swallows, African Yellow Warbler, Cinnamon Bracken Warbler, Wing-snapping Cisticola, Bar-throated Apalis, Brown-headed Apalis, African Hill Babbler, Brown Parisoma, Waller’s and Slender-billed Starlings, Yellow-billed Oxpecker, White-eyed Slaty Flycatcher, African Stonechat, Baglafecht Weaver, Yellow-bellied Waxbill, African and Tree Pipits and Yellow-crowned Canary.

 Malawi: Day 12 We will leave the Nyika Plateau today and drive to Vwaza Marsh Game Reserve, an area that contains some superb miombo and dry bush country at the base of the plateau.
-At Vwaza we will search for two species rarely seen outside Zambia and Angola.
-These are the localized Babbling Starling, a strange bird in a monotypic genus that looks more like a cross between a babbler and a helmetshrike than a starling and the striking Chestnut-backed Sparrow-Weaver.
+At Vwaza we will search for two restricted-range specialities; the strange Babbling Starling, a bird in a monotypic genus that looks more like a cross between a babbler and a helmetshrike than a starling, and the striking Chestnut-backed Sparrow-Weaver.
 We also stand a good chance of finding the scarce Miombo Pied Barbet and Bennett’s Woodpecker as well as having another chance to see some of those other miombo specialities again or indeed any that we may have missed.

 Afterwards, we will continue to Luwawa Forest on the Viphya Plateau for an overnight stay.

 Malawi: Day 13 Luwawa Forest Lodge is scenically placed on the edge of a large dam surrounded by conifer plantations.
-Most of the birds here will now be familiar to us by this time but there is always a chance of something new such as Red-chested Flufftail, Little Rush Warbler, Lesser Swamp Warbler, Thick-billed Weaver or Green Twinspot.
+Our stop at Luwawa is primarily to break up the journey back to Lilongwe as most of the birds here will now be familiar to us.
+However, we are likely to turn up a few additions, with possibilities including Red-chested Flufftail, Little Rush Warbler, Lesser Swamp Warbler, Thick-billed Weaver and Green Twinspot.